Anthony Muñoz: Early life and college

-NFL career
+Professional career

 Cincinnati Bengals

-Muñoz was the third overall pick in the 1980 NFL Draft by the Cincinnati Bengals.
+Muñoz was the third overall pick in the first round of the 1980 NFL draft by the Cincinnati Bengals.
 His selection was viewed as a major risk by many pundits since knee problems limited the 6 ft.
 6 in., 280-pound Muñoz to just a combined 16 games in his final two college seasons.

-However, Muñoz became a starter in his rookie season and remained a fixture at left tackle for the Bengals for 13 seasons and is considered one of the greatest, if not the greatest, offensive linemen in NFL history.
+Muñoz became a starter in his rookie season and remained a fixture at left tackle for the Bengals for 13 seasons and is considered one of the greatest offensive linemen in NFL history.
 Despite his history of injuries, Muñoz missed just three games during his first 12 seasons.
 His rigorous workout routine included working out in the weight room he had installed in his home and running three to four miles every day.

 In addition to his talents as a blocker, Anthony Muñoz was also a capable receiver, notching seven receptions for 18 yards and scoring four touchdowns on tackle-eligible plays, including one in 1984 from rookie quarterback Boomer Esiason against the Cleveland Browns in Cleveland.

 Muñoz played in two Super Bowls during his time with the Bengals, XVI and XXIII, both narrow losses to the San Francisco 49ers.